 When you look in your closet, do you see hundreds of items but nothing that strikes you?
 Are you sometimes stuck jamming pieces together that you don’t really like, just to have something to wear?
 Do you spend what feels like hours rooting through your closet in search of the one thing you want?

 Capsule wardrobes can be the perfect way to solve these closet problems.
 A capsule wardrobe is a seasonal selection of favorite clothes that can be worn together in many different combinations.
 For a no-hassle outfit, all you need to do is mix and match the contents of your capsule.
-From basic tops to killer dresses to unique accessories like silicone rings, a capsule wardrobe allows you to have it all by having just enough.
+From basic tops to killer dresses, a capsule wardrobe allows you to have it all by having just enough.

 A capsule wardrobe can revolutionize your closet through the virtues of simplicity and thriftiness.
 Here’s a simple 8-step plan to begin your capsule wardrobe project.